0xsamgreen/salvadoge/README.md

 3. Update the frontend and backend with the deployed contract address:

-Note the contract address output after deployment and update the `contractAddress` variable in `frontend/Apps.js` and the `CONTRACT_ADDRESS variable` in your `.env` file.
+Note the contract address output after the contract deployment and update the `contractAddress` variable in `frontend/Apps.js` and the `CONTRACT_ADDRESS` variable in your `.env` file.

 4. Start the frontend development server: